-What closing costs should you expect?There are certain normal costs related to closing the sale of a house.
-These fees are commonly split between the buyer and seller, as spelled out in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through your transaction.
+Closing costs you should expectThere are certain expected expenses related to closing the sale of a house.
+These expenses are often split between the buyer and seller, as noted in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Pennsylvania to help lead you through the transaction.

-Sellers: As we hammer out your sale, I'll not only work to get the very best sales price, but I'll also campaign for lower closing costs.
-And once we've reached an agreement, I'll explain in detail the closing costs so you are aware of exactly what you're paying for.
+Sellers: As we get through the details of your sale, I'll not only work to get the very best sales price, but I'll also push for lower closing costs.
+And once we've arrived at an agreement, I'll walk you through the closing costs so you are informed of exactly where your money is going.

-Buyers: If you are purchasing a house in Allegheny County, you will receive a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not surprised when you show up at the closing table.
-I'll be willing to go through the GFE with you, answering your questions and highlighting any estimates that are uncertain.
+Buyers: If you're purchasing real estate in Allegheny County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's past experiences and is required to be within a reasonable range so you're not surprised when you get to closing time.
+I'll be glad to review the LE with you, answering your questions and highlighting any estimates in question.